Street family: Sir Laurence Whistler Street's generation

-Colonel Sir Laurence Whistler Street, (1926–2018) was an Australian judge.
-He was the 14th Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales.
-He became Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales in 1974, and he was the youngest holder of these offices since 1844.
+Commander Sir Laurence Whistler Street, (1926–2018) was an Australian judge.
+He served as the 14th Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales.
+He became Chief Justice of the Supreme Court of New South Wales and Lieutenant-Governor of New South Wales in 1974, and he was the youngest person to serve in these viceregal offices since 1844.
 He joined the Royal Australian Navy at the age of 17 to serve in the Second World War, and he went on to become a commander of the Royal Australian Navy Reserve and an honorary colonel of the Australian Army Reserve.
 Following his retirement from the court, he was a prolific mediator, and he became the chairman of Fairfax Media, and a director of Banca Monte dei Paschi di Siena.
 His sister Philippa "Pip" Street married Australian Test cricketer John "Jack" Henry Webb Fingleton, OBE, who was the son of Australian politician James Fingleton.
 He had a state funeral at the Sydney Opera House Concert Hall in 2018.

-Susan Gai Rankine, (formerly Lady Street; née Watt; born 1932) is an Australian public health official.
-She was the first wife of Sir Laurence, a graduate of the University of New South Wales, and the first female chair of the Eastern Sydney Health Service.
-She is the daughter of Australians Ruth Edmunds Massey and Ernest Alexander Stuart Watt, the niece of pioneering Australian aviator Walter Oswald Watt, OBE, the granddaughter of Australian politician John Brown Watt, and the great-granddaughter of Australian politician George Kenyon Holden.
+Susan Gai Rankine, (formerly Lady Street; née Watt; born 1932) served as the first female chair of the Eastern Sydney Health Service.
+She graduated from the University of New South Wales, and she was the first wife of Sir Laurence.
+She is the daughter of Australians Ruth Edmunds Watt (née Massey) and Ernest Alexander Stuart Watt, and the niece of pioneering Australian aviator Lieutenant Colonel Walter "Toby" Oswald Watt, OBE, and the granddaughter of Australian politician John Brown Watt, and the great-granddaughter of Australian politician George Kenyon Holden.
 She remarried Australian engineer John Rankine, who was a co-founder of Rankine & Hill.

 Anthony Austin "Tony" Street, (1926–2022) was an Australian politician.
-He was the son of Geoffrey Austin Street, and he also represented the seat of Corangamite from 1966 to 1983.
-He was a Royal Australian Navy sailor in the Second World War, and he was Australia's Foreign Minister in the Fourth Fraser Ministry, from 1980 until 1983.
+He was the son of Geoffrey Austin Street, and he succeeded his father in the seat of Corangamite from 1966 to 1983.
+He served as a Royal Australian Navy sailor in the Second World War, and he served as Australia's Foreign Minister in the Fourth Fraser Ministry, from 1980 until 1983.
 He had previously served in the Second Fraser Ministry and the Third Fraser Ministry as Minister for Industrial Relations and Minister for Employment and Industrial Relations.